How to get to Ulm in Germany – A Guide for Curious Tourists

 Based on my research, the distance between Frankfurt and Ulm is about 300 km.
 The highways # A3, A7 and A8 are available between the cities.
 You can get to Ulm from Frankfurt by all types of land transport, including trains, buses, taxis or cars.

-By train: High-speed trains such as IC, EC or ICE run from Frankfurt to Ulm daily.
-Some trains run on a direct route; in that case the travel time is approximately 2 hours and 20 minutes.
+High-speed trains such as IC, EC or ICE run from Frankfurt to Ulm daily.
+Some trains run on a direct route.
+In that case the travel time is approximately 2 hours and 20 minutes.
 Some trains run with a change in Karlsruhe or Mannheim; in that case the travel time is 3.5 – 4 hours.
 Train timetables can be checked at the Raileurope booking service.
 I use Raileurope regularly to check out the current train timetable throughout Europe.
 Tickets for Ulm can be purchased either online or at the ticket offices of the Frankfurt railway station.
+A train remains a convenient and safe way of how to get to Ulm from Frankfurt.

 ◊A useful tip: Compare a few of booking services to choose the best price.
 Roads in Germany are high-speed (the so-called autobahns), so you can move along quickly and comfortably.
 Frankfurt and Ulm are connected by highways № A3, A7 or A8 (see on the map).